EldonGabriel/eldongabriel.github.io/_experience/security-operations.md

 ---

-# Portfolio Documentation
+## Portfolio Documentation

-This section reflects hands-on security operations work across system hardening, monitoring, secure connectivity, and recovery.
-Each project focuses on enforcing controls, validating security configurations, and identifying risks within operational environments.
+This section reflects hands-on security operations work across system hardening, monitoring, secure connectivity and incident recovery.
+Each project focuses on control enforcement, configuration validation, and risk identification in operational environments.

-While selected labs are displayed here, they are supported by a larger archive of technical reports, configuration documentation, and investigative notes maintained within a private research repository.
+The selected labs are presented here, supported by a broader archive of technical reports, configuration documentation, and investigative notes maintained in a private repository.

-Complete documentation and supporting materials are available upon request for professional or technical review.
+Full documentation and supporting materials are available upon request for professional or technical review.